Rickbi/Pyweek35/README.md

 Press `ESC` to exit

-Press `Alt` + `ENTER` to fullscreen
+Press `Alt` + `ENTER` to Fullscreen

 Watch your WATER LEVEL, it will drop down with time, to refill it you can search for water bottles.

-The sun will make thirty, so try to avoid it and hide in the shadows.
+The sun will make you thirsty, so try to avoid it and hide in the shadows.

 Find the RADIO to escape the desert